-Pat serves as president and CEO of Nsight and oversees the day-to-day operations of Nsight and its subsidiaries, which include Nsight Telservices and Cellcom.
-Pat's involvement with the company spans four decades, and during this time he has successfully guided Nsight through its expansion from a local telephone company to a premier telecommunications provider in the Midwest.
+Pat serves as chairman of the board of Nsight.
+Pat's involvement with the company spans more than four decades, and during this time he has successfully guided Nsight through its expansion from a local telephone company to a premier telecommunications provider in the Midwest.

 Pat's extensive industry knowledge has earned him many key positions in various organizations.
-Some of his involvements include: current chairman, board and executive committee member for CTIA, past board member and executive committee member for the USTelecom Association, past president and current board member of the Competitive Carrier Association (CCA), past president and board member for the Wisconsin State Telecommunications Association, past board member of the Associated Carrier Group and past president of the Eastern Rural Telecommunications Association.
+Some of his involvements include: past chairman, current board and member of the officers group for CTIA, past board member and executive committee member for the USTelecom Association, past president and board member of the Competitive Carrier Association (CCA), past president and board member for the Wisconsin State Telecommunications Association, past board member of the Associated Carrier Group and past president of the Eastern Rural Telecommunications Association.
 Pat recieved the Outstanding Achievement Award from the Rural Carriers Association (RCA), now known as CCA, in 2008 and Outstanding Service Award from RCA in 2010.
 He recieved the first ever Lifetime Achievement award from CCA in 2018.
 Additionally, Pat was inducted into the Wireless Hall of Fame in 2021 by the Wireless History Foundation.
 He also serves on the board for Ha Ha's Hero Foundation.

-Pat has five children, four grandchildren and four stepchildren and resides in Dykesville with his wife, Karen Van Gemert.
+Pat has five children, five grandchildren and four stepchildren and resides in Green Bay with his wife, Karen Van Gemert.
 He is a graduate of St. Norbert College and the Advanced Telephone Management program through the University of Kansas.

-Rob Riordan, executive vice president and director of corporate development for Nsight, is a dynamic speaker and lively commentator on emerging technologies in the telecommunications world.
-In his role he looks six months to six years ahead of where the company is today.
+Rob Riordan, executive vice president for Nsight, is a dynamic speaker and lively commentator on emerging technologies in the telecommunications world.

-His community involvement includes currently serving as president of the board of directors for the historical Meyer Theatre, Relevant Radio and the Natiaonal Railroad Museum.
+His community involvement includes currently serving on the board of directors for the historical Meyer Theatre, Relevant Radio and the Natiaonal Railroad Museum.
 He is on the the technical advisory board of Interdigital, which advises the the company's senior management team on strategic technical priorities and direction, potential new markets and product opportunities and product, service and technology program initiatives and additional technology matters.
 He has also served as chairman for the City of Green Bay Chamber of Commerce board of directors.
 In addition to being past Chairman of OPASTCO, he has served on and chaired industry committees for USTA, WSTA, CTIA, RCA and WCA.

-Rob has four children and two grandchildren and lives in Green Bay with his wife, Cathy.
+Rob has four children and three grandchildren and lives in Green Bay with his wife, Cathy.
 He is a graduate of the University of Wisconsin - Platteville.

 Ray is a semi-retired attorney whose primary area of practice is telecommunications law.
 Born into the telecom industry, Ray has remained involved over the years.
 He served as executive director for the Eastern Rural Telecom Association from 2004-2008, and was executive vice president of the Wisconsin State Telecommunications Association from 1979 - 2002.
 Ray was a partner at the Riordan and Sorenson Law Offices from 1969 - 1979, and served as assistant district attorney and assistant corporation counsel for Green Lake County from 1968-1969.